Manufacturer: Iwasaki Electric Company.

 This lamp added to the Virtual Display Shelf on the 22nd April 2006 at 23:59.

-References: Manufacturers datasheets from website.
+References: Manufacturers datasheets.
 Some additional information (specifically the bit on phosphors) from the excellent lighting website Lamptech.

 Acknowledgements: Many thanks to the website visitor who donated this lamp (both of them!) for exhibition!